anoma/namada/README.md

 or non-native asset.
-Namada features full IBC protocol support, a natively integrated Ethereum bridge, a modern proof-of-stake system with automatic reward compounding and cubic slashing, and a stake-weighted governance signalling mechanism.
+Namada features full IBC protocol support, a natively integrated Ethereum bridge, a modern proof-of-stake system with automatic reward compounding and cubic slashing, and a stake-weighted governance signaling mechanism.
 Users of shielded transfers are rewarded for their contributions to the privacy set in the form of native protocol tokens.
 A multi-asset shielded transfer wallet is provided in order to facilitate safe and private user